Mandibular Condylar Hypoplasia

 (See also Overview of Temporomandibular Disorders.)

 This condition usually results from trauma, infection, or irradiation occurring during the growth period but may be idiopathic.
-The deformity involves fullness of the face, deviation of the chin toward the affected side, an elongated mandible, and flatness of the face on the unaffected side.
-(The side on which the ramus is short causes muscles to appear fuller; the muscles on the unaffected side are stretched so that side appears flatter.)
+The deformity involves fullness of the face on the side on which the ramus is shorter, deviation of the chin toward the affected side, an elongated mandible, and flat appearance of the face on the unaffected side due to stretching of the muscles.
 Mandibular deviation causes malocclusion.

-Treatment consists of surgical shortening of the unaffected side of the mandible or lengthening of the affected side.
-Presurgical orthodontic therapy helps optimize results.
+Treatment consists of osteotomy of the unaffected side of the mandible or surgical distraction (lengthening) of the affected side.
+Presurgical orthodontic therapy helps optimize results (1).

 quizzes_lightbulb_red